 OLED Panels Suffer from Burn-In or Permanent Image Retention Issue

 Yes, you read that right.
 The answer to your question about if OLED TVs suffer or can suffer from the burn-in issue is Yes.
 Although OLED TV manufacturers have started creating ways to prevent this from happening.
-Example of that is the addition of Pixel Refresh, Screen Shift, and Logo Luminance Adjustment feature added to LG’s latest 2018 OLED TVs.
+An example of that is the addition of Pixel Refresh, Screen Shift, and Logo Luminance Adjustment feature added to.

 Best Practices To Prevent OLED Screen Burn-In